Angelo254/Moringa_Data_Science_Core_W4_Independent_Project_2021_09_Angelo_Sang_Python/week 6 core IP/README.md

 1) We accurately predict the winning team based on the two factors:

-       a)Home team or away team.
+       a)Home team or away team

-       b)The type of tournament.
+       b)The type of tournament

 2) The model achieves atleast 80% accuracy.